-Asymmetric theory (AT) proposes that the solution to real life problems can only be solved after careful identification of the subdimensions of the problem first and after decision to what extend those subdimensions contribute to the solution of the problem.
-This necessitates a thorough review of the problem and its subdimensions.
-Let’s suppose that you have hair loss problem.
-Many people think that hair loss problem can be solved only with natural oils supporting hair stems nutritionally.
-However, according to AT, even hair loss problem cannot be solved without bringing some important elements together.
-The reasons of the problem should be identified to better approach and analyse it.
-For this hair loss example, in order to solve the problem, we can say one needs a life without stress, a balanced diet, support from natural oil, support from hair serums, support from hair growth Shampoo.
-These are illustrated in the figure below.
+The Asymmetric theory (AT) proposes that the solution to real life problems can only be reached after careful identification of the subdimensions of that problem first and after deciding to what extend those subdimensions contribute to the solution of the problem.

+As expected, this necessitates a thorough review of the problem and its subdimensions.
+Let’s take the hair loss problem as an example.
+It is sometimes thought by people that hair loss problem can be solved only with natural oils/serums supporting hair stems nutritionally.
+However, according to the AT, hair loss problem cannot be solved without bringing some important elements in the right amounts together.
+In order to do this, the potential sources of the problem should be identified by analysing the problem in detail.
+For the hair loss example, in order to solve the problem, we can say that one needs a life with less stress, a balanced diet, support from natural oils, support from hair serums, support from a high quality hair Shampoo, some time and patience.
+These are illustrated in the Figure 1 below.

 Figure 1.
-Subdimensions of Hair Loss Problem according to Asymmetric Theory
+Subdimensions of Hair Loss Problem

-According to the AT, each subdimension should also be carefully reviewed and their inner combination should be thought on as well.
-Let’s take the natural oils as an example.
-Say, you put some natural oils that will support your hair grow healthily.
-However, according to AT, just selecting the right oils will not be enough.
-This part of the problem should also be thought on asymmetrically and in detail.
+According to the AT, each subdimension should also be carefully studied and their internal equation should be set as well.
+Let’s take the natural oils subdimension as an example.
+Let’s suppose that one uses the appropriate natural oils to support their hair growth.
+However, according to the AT, just selecting the correct oil support will not also be sufficient.
+This part of the problem should also be studied asymmetrically in detail.
 For example, there may be oils that should be used only at night or maybe after meals?
-Or may there be some oils specifically stimulate the tiny hair on the head?
-Or may there be some oils to support the growth of tiny hair?
-Some oils can be used to make the thin hair thick.
-Therefore, all elements should be thought and decided.
-As a result, we can divide the oil subdimension of the hair loss problem into time to apply the oil (morning, night), type of the oil (Bitter almond, argan, castor oils etc. ), function (stimulator, thickener, nutritional support), accompaniment (What goes well with what), personal characteristics.
+Or there may be some oils specifically stimulating the tiny hair on the head during the first phases of the hair growth?
+Or may there may be some oils to support the hair growth during the later phases of hair growth?
+Therefore, all such details should be thought carefully as well.
+As a result, we can divide the oil subdimension of the hair loss problem into further subdimensions like time to apply the oil (morning, night), type of the oil (Bitter almond, argan, castor oils etc. ), function (stimulator, thickener etc), accompaniment (What goes well with what), and personal characteristics.
 In this way, one can decide what combination of oils should go well at what time of the day for which person.
-Here the personal needs should be added as the treatment should be personalized and unique to the individual.
-For example, if the person has high biotin levels, your cure high in biotion would not work for that person.
-Therefore, personal characteristics may be the main element by the help of which other subdimensions can be finetuned.
-Figure 2 illustrates what was told previously.
+The personal characteristics can be added as a subdimension here as the treatment should be personalized and unique to the individual.
+For example, if the person has high biotin levels, a treatment high in biotin would not work for that person.
+Therefore, personal characteristics may be the main subdimension by the help of which other subdimensions can be finetuned.
+Figure 2 illustrates this example.

 Figure 3.
-Key Metaphor in Asymmetric Theory
+Key Metaphor of the Asymmetric Theory